v4lakers/v4lakers.github.io/README.md

 #### [Predicting the presence of a Matrix Language in code-switching](http://www.aclweb.org/anthology/W18-3208)

+Researchers of bilingual code-switching often assume that one of the participating languages serves as the ‘base’ or ‘matrix’ into which elements of the other language are embedded.
+This project explores this phenomena.

 # Individual Research Projects
 #### [So You Think You Can Get Published?](https://github.com/v4lakers/pubmed)